 Server administrators monitor and ensure performance, availability, functionality, and security of the hardware and OS, and in this case install the OS.
 These are services that the on-premises solution requires but the cloud solutions do not because they are included in their service agreement.
-We kept those time and cost estimates low for the on-premises solution because we assume they are mostly automated and because ProSupport for Infrastructure offloads some of the monitoring tasks and the physical repair tasks from the on-premises system administrators.

-We estimated a three-year cost of \$6,531.00 for this server administration based on the total compensation for a mid-level system administrator who is able to maintain 300 servers and associated switches and OSs using automated tools and processes and who is aided by ProSupport and ProDeploy Plus services.
+We estimated a three-year cost of \$6,663.00 for this server administration based on the total compensation for a mid-level system administrator5 who is able to maintain 300 servers and associated switches and OSs using automated tools and processes and who is aided by ProSupport and ProDeploy Plus services.